 P/E Ratio (Price-to-Earnings Ratio) in FMCG (Fast-Moving Consumer Goods)

-How to interpret and apply p/e ratio (price-to-earnings ratio) specifically when analyzing fmcg (fast-moving consumer goods) stocks in India.
+How to interpret and apply p/e ratio (price-to-earnings ratio) when analyzing fmcg (fast-moving consumer goods) stocks in US (NYSE/Nasdaq) markets, with reference to international markets like India.

 Quick Recap: What is P/E Ratio (Price-to-Earnings Ratio)?